COT-03 Application for Lost Title

 The statutory declaration must provide a statement for each and every dot point shown below:

 - Identify the person who is making the declaration (for example ...
 'I am one of the registered proprietors/owners');

 - If the declaration is being made by someone other than the registered proprietor/owner, state the authority of the person making the declaration (for example ...
 'I am a director of XXX company who is registered as the proprietor of ...');

 - Identification of the property by its legal land description and volume/folio reference;

 - The name of the registered proprietor(s) (owner/s) of the property;

-- If the duplicate title was held by the applicant, how and when it came into the applicant's possession;
+- If the duplicate title was held by the applicant, confirmation of such and how and when it came into the applicant's possession;

 - If the duplicate title was not held by the applicant, the name of the person or body that did hold it, how and when it came into their possession and the reason that person or body cannot now produce the title (the person or an officer of the body formerly in possession of the duplicate title must, by statutory declaration, confirm the facts recited and include what searches were made for the duplicate and negate its deposit for security);